 Yes.
 In most states, applicants can schedule a life insurance medical exam at a time and place that’s convenient for them — like their home.
 The technicians have rigorous safety procedures in place to protect themselves and applicants from contracting the virus.

 If you’re not comfortable taking a medical exam at this time, talk to your insurer.
 They may be willing to delay the exam and issue a temporary policy in the meantime.
+Some insurers are waiving the exam completely, while others — like AIG and Cincinnati Life — are accepting Attending Physician’s Statement (APS) with the results of your recent physical instead.

 Can I still purchase a no medical exam policy?